 Shifting weight or repositioning, can lead to increased blood oxygenation and therefore reduce the risk of pressure ulcers.

 This repositioning should happen a minimum of once every 2 hours and is often required by international healthcare guidelines.

-The chair needs to allow this effective weight shift to happen by use of functions such as tilt in space, to correctly and effectively redistribute pressure off bony prominences of the body.
+The chair needs to allow this effective weight shift to happen by use of functions such as tilt in space, to correctly and effectively redistribute pressure off bony parts of the body.
 Simply adding a cushion does not achieve this.

-- The Chair is Already Unsuitable.
+- The Chair is Already Unsuitable

 Adding a pressure cushion to a chair which is maybe already